solana-mobile/solana-mobile-doc-site/docs/mwa/migration/wallets/walletlib.md

 The `AuthorizationResult` object that is returned to the dapp endpoint is now constructed by passing in a list of `AuthorizedAccount` objects, rather than a single public key and label.

+An optional `walletIcon` parameter has also been added to allow the wallets to send back an icon (data URI) for dapps to display on thier UI when the wallet is connected.

 Constructor for `AuthorizationResult`:

 <Tabs>